cybertec-postgresql/pgwatch2/README.md

 * Dashboards based on "pg_stat_statements" (Stat Statement Overview / Top) expose actual queries.
 They are mostly stripped of details though, but if no risks can be taken the dashboards (or at least according panels) should be deleted.
 As an alternative "pg_stat_statements_calls" can be used, which only records total runtimes and call counts.
+* Safe certificate connections to Postgres are supported as of v1.5.0
+* Encrypting/decrypting passwords stored in the config DB or in YAML config files possible from v1.5.0.
+By default none.

 # Alerting